Mount Vernon Hotel Museum: History

+Use as hotel

 One of the few remaining pre-1800 buildings in Manhattan, the house was originally planned in 1795 as an estate for Colonel William S. Smith and his wife, Abigail.
 The Smiths never completed the building; it was ultimately built as a carriage house and stable in 1799 for the nearby estate of William T. Robinson.
-Joseph Coleman Hart bought the house and converted it into a hotel in 1826.
+Joseph Coleman Hart bought the house and converted it into a day hotel in 1826.